-Currently, the plague still infects several thousand people every year around the world, though most patients recover if treated early enough with antibiotics.
-When they compared the strain of plague preserved in this medieval DNA with the strain that recently killed some 60 people in Madagascar, however, they found something surprising.
+The plague still infects several thousand people every year around the world, though most patients recover if treated early enough with antibiotics.
+When they compared the strain of plague preserved in this medieval DNA with the strain that killed some 60 people in Madagascar in 2014, however, they found something surprising.
 The medieval strain was no stronger than the recent one; in fact, their genetic codes matched almost exactly.

 Scientists at Public Health England in Porton Down, argue that for the Black Death to have spread so quickly and killed so many victims with such devastating speed, it would have to have been airborne.
-Therefore, rather than bubonic plague, which is transmitted to humans through bites from infected rat fleas, they concluded that this must have been a pneumatic plague that made its way into the lungs of the infected and spread through coughs and sneezes.
+Therefore, rather than bubonic plague, which is transmitted to humans through bites from infected rat fleas (and then can be transmitted between humans, according to some research), they concluded that this must have been a pneumonic plague that made its way into the lungs of the infected and spread through coughs and sneezes.

 Analysis of wills registered in the medieval City of London has shown that 60 percent of Londoners were wiped out by the Black Death from the autumn of 1348 to spring of 1349.
 A comparable rate of destruction would today kill some 5 million people.
 According to Dr. Tim Brooks from Porton Down, transmission by rat fleas as an explanation for the Black Death “simply isn’t good enough.
 It cannot spread fast enough from one household to the next to cause the huge number of cases that we saw during the Black Death epidemics.”